The second to last 2023 Formula 1 World Championship race is heading to Las Vegas

-The long-awaited Las Vegas Grand Prix is just around the corner, expected to hit the race track on Nov.
+The long-awaited Las Vegas Grand Prix is just around the corner, scheduled to hit the Strip on Nov.
 18.

-This is one of 23 races scheduled for the Formula 1 World Championship, which visited 20 countries, according to the F1 official website.
+This is one of 23 races scheduled for the Formula 1 World Championship, which visited 20 countries.
 Moreover, this is one of three to take place in the U.S., where the other two took place in Miami and Austin, Texas.

 Attendees will experience the full intensity of a 6.12km street circuit as racers weave their way through the Vegas Strip.
 According to F1, the track will also pass through famous hotels like the Venetian, Caesars Palace and the Bellagio.